HLCarbon/Image-mosaic/README.md

 # Image-mosaic
- Creatinga  full image from multiple ones
+ Creating a  full image from multiple ones